 Imagine she instead rolled her company stock into an IRA, then sold the shares and withdrew the cash.
-In that case, she would pay income tax and penalties on the entire $100,000, for a total of $39,600 in income tax and $10,000 in early-withdrawal penalties.
-As a result, she would wind up with just $50,400.
+In that case, she would pay income tax and penalties on the entire $100,000, for a total of $37,000 in income tax and $10,000 in early withdrawal penalties.
+As a result, she would wind up with just $53,000.

-Please note that results will differ depending on the individual, after the stock moves into a taxable account, and the percentage of NUA, but, in this scenario, NUA tax treatment is clearly the better choice.
-The executive’s high tax bracket and substantial NUA, both in absolute terms and as a percentage of her company stock’s market value, enabled the NUA rule to produce considerable tax savings.
+Please note that results will differ depending on the individual, after the stock moves into a taxable account, and the percentage of NUA.
+But, in this scenario, NUA tax treatment is clearly the better choice.
+The executive's high tax bracket and substantial NUA, both in absolute terms and as a percentage of her company stock's market value, enabled the NUA rule to produce considerable tax savings.
 If, on the other hand, the executive planned to wait 15 years or more to tap her company stock, the full IRA rollover likely would have been more advantageous.
-Whether she left the company stock in the IRA or sold it to invest in other securities, her investments could have generated tax-deferred growth—which would probably eventually outweigh the NUA’s initial tax savings.
+Whether she left the company stock in the IRA or sold it to invest in other securities, her investments could have generated tax-deferred growth—which would probably eventually outweigh the NUA's initial tax savings.

 The importance of advice

 The decision whether to take NUA treatment can be complicated.
 Certain situations may trigger restrictions on the NUA strategy.
 What's more, you should consider the way your distribution strategy affects your overall financial plan, including your estate plan, charitable giving, and—perhaps most important—the level of diversification in your portfolio.
 A tax professional or financial advisor can help you determine whether the NUA rule applies to your individual circumstances and, if so, how best to deploy it.